Do I need this licence?

 The following Premises need a Food Hygiene Certificate:

-- shops where food is simply sold for off-sales consumption, eg a shop at the end of a distribution chain, which supplies food prepared elsewhere or sealed packages or tins containing food, without the staff ever directly handling the food
+- shops where food is sold for off-sales consumption, eg a shop at the end of a distribution chain, supplying food prepared elsewhere or sealed packages or tins containing food, without the staff directly handling the food

-- some hot food shops (eg chip shops or kebab shops) where the food is prepared and served on the Premises but the food is then taken away by customers and consumed elsewhere
+- some hot food shops (eg chip shops or kebab shops) where the food is prepared and served on the Premises but the food is taken away by customers and consumed elsewhere

 - restaurants, public houses and other eat-in Premises where food is prepared, served and consumed on the Premises.

 There are 2 fees for this licence:

-- Your initial application fee is paid based on the rateable value of the premises.
+- The initial application fee is paid based on the rateable value of the premises.
 If your application is refused the fee is not refunded or reduced.

 - After the Licence is granted, you must pay an annual fee.
-This also related to your rateable value.
+This is also related to rateable value.

 What happens next?

 We will consult with Police Scotland, the Health Board, the Community Council and council departments, and notify neighbours within 4 metres of the proposed premises.
-Your application will also be advertised on this website for 21 days to allow members of the public to make any objections or representations.
+Your application will be advertised on this website for 21 days to allow members of the public to make any objections or representations.

 Please note: it may take approximately 2 to 3 months to process your application.
 If you haven’t heard from the Licensing Office within a reasonable period please contact us.

 Does the licence have any conditions?

-The Licensing (Scotland) Act 2005 and many sets of Regulations control the alcohol licensing system in Scotland.
-All of the legislation is available for free on the UK Government website.
+The Licensing (Scotland) Act 2005 is available for free on the UK Government website.